Bumrungrad responds to Healthcare 4.0 with robotic-assisted and navigated spine surgery, launching add to precision and efficiency

 For over 37 years in operation, Bumrungrad has always been determined to improve the quality of healthcare services relentlessly by welcoming innovations, creative ideas, and effective and efficient procedures, to keep up with the times.

-At present, healthcare service businesses in the world market are paying more and more attention to robotic-assisted, bringing in such advanced technology and related innovations to add values to its products and services.
+At present, healthcare service businesses in the world market are paying more and more attention to innovation and advanced technology to add values to its products and services.

-Bumrungrad Hospital itself has already been relying on robotic-assisted to enhance its efficiency in providing medical services and enjoying the concrete benefits it brings for several years.
+Bumrungrad Hospital itself has already been relying on advanced technology to enhance its efficiency in providing medical services and enjoying the concrete benefits it brings for several years.

 “A clear example is the “Pharmacy Robot”.
 Bumrungrad has been using this state-of-the-art, fully-automated drug management system since 2008.
 The technology offers high precision and efficiency while also reducing medication errors.
 Patients then get the right medications in the right doses at the right times as prescribed by their physicians.
 The system, meanwhile, allows our pharmacists to spend time in taking care of patients more closely,” said Dr. Somsak.